 The Benefits of Living Minimally

-Living in a minimalist house can mean decorating minimalist, organizing minimalist wardrobes, keeping a minimalist bathroom, or all of the above.
+Living in a minimalist house can mean decorating minimalist, organizing minimalist wardrobes (or capsule wardrobes), keeping a minimalist bathroom, or all of the above.
 You can also come up with minimalist living room ideas, like storing items in boxes under the couch or opting for a light coffee table instead of a bulky one.

 However, the choices you make to live minimally can vary, depending on your goals.
-If your goal is to get rid of household items that you don’t use anymore but still take up space in your home, then you can expect a home with less clutter.
+If your goal is to get rid of household items that you don’t use anymore but still take up space, then you can expect a home with less clutter.
 Here are other benefits you can enjoy:

 - Save money by only buying the essentials